The Saint Vincent de Paul Food Pantry Stomp

-"The Saint Vincent de Paul Food Pantry Stomp" is widely anthologized short poem by Martín Espada.
+"The Saint Vincent de Paul Food Pantry Stomp" is a widely anthologized short poem by Martín Espada.

 The poem was published in number 33 of the journal River Styx.
 It was collected in 1990 in Espada's bilingual volume of poems entitled Rebellion is the Circle of a Lover's Hands.
 When published in River Styx, the journal was bundled with a CD of a poetry reading that included Espada reading the poem.

 Overview

 The setting for the poem is Madison, Wisconsin in 1980.
 It is free verse in form.
 In a talk he gave at the University of Arizona in 1992, Espada stated that in his "wanderings" between New York and Puerto Rico, he traveled to Wisconsin to go to school.
 He came upon hard times, and ultimately found himself "officially destitute," which is when he visited the Saint Vincent de Paul Food Pantry.
 It was at the food pantry that he had the experience which inspired this poem.